 The Marvel of Relatedness

-This book is an invita on to discover the loftiness of a dialogical life, as eminently described by Jewish dialogical thinkers.
-Dialogue engenders meaningful speech and me, generates common worlds and infuses us with the joy of crea ve inter-being.
+This book is an invitation to discover the loftiness of a dialogical life, as eminently described by Jewish dialogical thinkers.
+Dialogue engenders meaningful speech and time, generates common worlds and infuses us with the joy of creative inter-being.
 In populism living speech is repressed, while in interconnectedness it is restored.

-Today's emphasis upon the individual and her rights is a remedy against totalitarianism.
-The I is no longer a mere instance of collec vity.
-However, is idenity imaginable without alterity?
+Today’s emphasis upon the individual and her rights is a remedy against totalitarianism.
+The I is no longer a mere instance of collectivity.
+However, is identity imaginable without alterity?
 Can one be oneself without the other?
 Are self-development and self-realization the primal goals of life?